Dental Implants in Hamilton

 Full-arch options for patients missing many teeth

-For patients losing or already missing most of their upper or lower teeth, the choice is usually between a conventional denture (around $1,800 to $3,200 per arch), an implant-retained denture that snaps onto two to four implants ($6,000 to $12,000), or a fixed full-arch bridge supported by four to six implants, often called All-on-4 ($20,000 to $30,000 per arch).
+For patients losing or already missing most of their upper or lower teeth, the choice is usually between a conventional denture, an implant-retained denture that snaps onto two to four implants, or a fixed full-arch bridge supported by four to six implants (often called All-on-4).
 The fixed option feels closest to natural teeth and never comes out.
-The snap-on option is a major upgrade from a conventional denture at a much lower cost.
-We walk through both at the consultation along with what your scan can actually support.
+The snap-on option is a major upgrade from a conventional denture at a more accessible price.
+We walk through every option at the consultation along with what your scan can actually support, and share a written estimate before any treatment.

 Implant maintenance and what can go wrong